NEW YORK CHAMBER MUSIC FESTIVAL

 world-renowned MET Opera star soprano

-"A Look at Elektra " - a masterclass/workshop with Metropolitan Opera star soprano Carole Farley, who will direct a workshop on the opera "Elektra" by Richard Strauss.
+On October 3, 2021 The New York Chamber Music Festival presented "A Look at Elektra " - a masterclass/workshop with Metropolitan Opera star soprano Carole Farley, who directed a workshop on the opera "Elektra" by Richard Strauss, with the participation of Amanda Zory (Elektra), Susan Wheeler and Sangeetha Ekambaram (Chrysothemis), Galina Ivannikova and Caroline Tye (Klytemnestra), Michael Nansel (Orestes), and with Scott Carlton (Narrator) and Craig Ketter, Collaborative Pianist.

 EVENT PRODUCER: Elmira Darvarova